ClickCease

 The state of Nevada recognizes several grounds for annulment:

-• Lack of Consent: If one or both parties were unable to consent to the marriage due to mental incapacity, intoxication, or other factors, the marriage may be annulled.
+• Lack of Consent: If one or both parties could not consent to the marriage due to mental incapacity, intoxication, or other factors, the court may annul the marriage.

 • Fraud or Misrepresentation: If one party lied about or hid significant information that would have affected the other’s decision to marry (e.g., hiding a criminal past or inability to have children).